Staff and interns

 Senior Legal Officer

-Sonia works on the national implementation of international instruments related to nuclear security, UNSC Resolution 1540 and the Biological Weapons Convention for VERTIC’s National Implementation Measures (NIM) Programme.
+Sonia is a senior legal officer for VERTIC's National Implementation Measures programme where she works on the national implementation of international instruments related to nuclear security, UNSC Resolution 1540 and the Biological Weapons Convention.
 She analyses legislation, provides legal advice on draft laws and regulations, assists in legislative drafting, raises awareness and publishes on the international and national legal framework for non-proliferation and nuclear security.
+She also contributed to the development of legislation drafting tools, such as VERTIC's online BWC Legislation Drafting Assistant and National Legislation Implementation Kit on Nuclear Security.

 Sonia holds a PhD in international law from University Paris I Panthéon Sorbonne.
-Her thesis looked at the role of the International Atomic Energy Agency in the non-proliferation of nuclear weapons.
+Her thesis looked at the role of the International Atomic Energy Agency in the nuclear non-proliferation regime.
 She also holds a master degree in international law and international organisations from University Paris I, and a university diploma in international nuclear law from University Montpellier 1/ OECD Nuclear Energy Agency.
 Sonia attended the public international law session of The Hague Academy of International Law in 2009.

 Sonia formerly taught international relations, international law and constitutional law at the Sorbonne University.
 She was also an associate research fellow at the French Centre for International Security and Arms Control Studies (CESIM) where she worked and published on the IAEA safeguards system.